Dastan75/Backend-Service-API-Demo/README.md

 Need to be easy to learn and to update.

 Use of the framwork [Sails](http://sailsjs.org)
   * ORM for databases
   * Good separation between Model, View and Controller
   * Easy security configuration with policies
   * Default CRUD but can be overwrited

 Use of docker to deploy app easy and a scalable solution Run by docker-compose with prod and dev versions

+Use of Git-Flow

 This API has a very easy security system use in the polices to remove or add permissions